-Letters of collaboration or access should be placed in Appendix 6 (Other Attachments).
-Letters of collaboration or access must not be written as recommendation or endorsement letters, which are not allowed.
+The letter of collaboration submitted with the pre-application must also be submitted with the application.

 Each letter of collaboration or access may contain two and only two sentences and must use the following format:

-Dear <Principal Investigator Name>:
+Dear < Principal Investigator Name>:

-If your application entitled, "<Application Name>," is selected for funding under the FOA Name, it is my intent to collaborate in this research by <Complete Sentence With a Very Short Description of What the Collaborator Offers to Do or Provide>.
+If your application entitled, "<Application Name>," is selected for funding under the SC FAIR FOA, it is my intent to collaborate in this research by <Complete Sentence With a Very Short Description of What the Collaborator Offers to Do or Provide>.